 - How to Apply

-In order to obtain your Griffin Bridges application, contact The Griffin Bridges Office, by phone at 973.325.PREP, ext.
+Download the Griffin Bridges Application, and contact The Griffin Bridges Office, by phone at 973.325.PREP, ext.
 6784 or by email at:

 Students should contact the Office of Admission, submit their Seton Hall Prep application, and set a date for the Entrance/Placement Test.
 (Please schedule your test for the November or first December test).
 Upon acceptance to the school, qualifying applicants will be interviewed in late December (during Christmas break) and early January to determine their acceptance into the Program.